kingboxing/MindFlow/README.md

-# LinCS
+# SOLFLO - Solve Operator of Linearised Flow

-Linear Analyser for Flow Dynamics (currently based on Finite Element)
+for linear analyses for flow dynamics (currently based on Finite Element)

 ======================================================